jamesmacaulay/cljs-promises/README.md

        (println (str "Could't get user data: " (ex-message e))))))
 ```

 The first line globally extends `Promise` instances to act like **read-only channels** which, once resolved, **endlessly produce the same value or error to anyone who takes from them**.
 Because promises have built-in error semantics which don't have any direct corollary in core.async, there are different ways that we can represent promise results.
-In this example we use a function which makes it so that values taken from promises are actually `[value error]` pairs, where you get `[value nil]` from a fulfilled promise and `[nil error]` from a rejected promise.
+In this example we've extended promises in a way that values taken from them with core.async are actually `[value error]` pairs, where you get `[value nil]` from a fulfilled promise and `[nil error]` from a rejected promise.

 `<?` is a macro provided by `cljs-promises.async` which takes one of these pairs from a promise with core.async's `<!`.
 If the `error` slot of the pair is non-nil, it throws the error.
 Otherwise it returns whatever is in the `value` slot.